Ana-Niko-byte/tag-track/README.md

 As mentioned, the user's month selection retrieves the corresponding Google Sheet with all relevant data already on it.
 This data includes a check for an existing budget previously logged by the user:

 #### Existing Budget
-If one exists, the user is prompted on whether they wish to continue with this budget, or update it to a new value.
+If a month budget exists, the user is prompted to choose to continue with this budget, or update it to a new value.
 The input is then validated and the application proceeds according to the user's choice.

-In the first image below, there is an existing budget of 6000 euro for the month of January.
+In the first image below, there is an existing budget of 3000 euro for the month of January.

 ![existing budget in Google Sheets](docs/images/existing-budget.png)